MattNolanLab/in_vivo_ephys_openephys/README.md

 ```
 ./runSnake.py /mnt/datastore/Someone/data/VR/M1_D1_2021-01
 ```
  By default, it will work on the datastore files directly.
-Some preliminary basic test has revealed no significant difference between working in the datastore directly or first copying them to local drive first.
+Some preliminary basic test has revealed no significant difference between working in the datastore directly or copying them to local drive first.

 There is a `-n` option for dry-run, meaning that it will try simulate the workflow to see if there is any error without actually running it.
 It is always a good idea to try to use the `-n` option before you run the analysis on lots of data. i.e.